A homicide defendant rejected a plea offer from the prosecution on Nov. 15, opting to go to trial.

 Smith noted that his client was growing very frustrated by the delay in trial, especially because it was through no fault of his own.

 The parties are scheduled to go back in from of Baltimore City Circuit Court Judge Melissa Phinn on Nov.
 22 to decide a trial date.
-Edwards is currently incarcerated at the city jail.Notifications are not yet available for this specific case.
-Please check back later for updates.
-Thank you.
+Edward is currently incarcerated at the city jail.Follow this case